Mablethorpe is a traditional Lincolnshire seaside resort with a fantastic sandy beach, which received a prestigious Blue Flag Award in 2013.

 - Hooks Island Crazy Golf on North Promenade.
 Have a fun game of crazy golf on Captain Hook’s very own treasure island!

 - Queen’s Park is located across from the beach.
 It is a traditional municipal park with beautifully landscaped gardens.
-It also has a paddling pool, boating lake, Thomas the Tank Engine miniature railway, crazy golf, tennis courts, bowling green and 18 hole putting green.
+It also has a paddling pool, boating lake, Thomas the Tank Engine miniature railway, crazy golf, tennis courts, bowling green and an 18 hole putting green.